Soundtrack To My Life: Shipboard Cook

 So line 'em up boys here's to your youth Sing loud enough to tell the truth, I lost myself that's why I lost you, Oh let go of that whipping post

 Stephan Jenkins once again was spitting out gold.
 He was spitting out truth.
 His voice had a level of conviction in it, making sure people knew that he was back while making sure I got the memo about that whipping post I was holding on too for so long.
-Which to me is that state of living where you beat yourself down so bad, that your killing yourself slowly with all the shit life throws at you.
+Which to me is that state of living where you beat yourself down so bad, that you are killing yourself slowly with all the shit life throws at you.
 And then he says it...

 I'm always a ghost